 Despite the Sunflower State's low-cost, comfy lifestyle and low unemployment — just 3.2% in August 2019 — nearly 64% of people who move out are leaving for jobs elsewhere.
-Kansas is smack in the middle of Tornado Alley.

 The lack of income growth drives experienced, educated workers away, and the state's windy-with-a-chance-of-tornadoes weather doesn't help either.

 Admittedly, Kansas isn't for everybody — but have you ever seen a sunset over those amber waves of grain?
 In a word: spectacular.

 4. New York

 New York state offers a mix of big-city living, small-town culture, sports, arts, rural wildlife, and urban rats capable of stealing a slice of pizza.